Explore Philippines' Island Paradise

 Boracay

-Activities: White sand beach relaxation, parasailing, helmet diving, and enjoying vibrant nightlife.
+Activities: White sand beach relaxation, parasailing, helmet diving, vibrant nightlife.

 Accommodation: Luxury resorts, budget-friendly hostels.